robbintt/thenews/README.md

 First of all, you need to have a server running that has: `python 2.7`, `cron`, `internet access` and `more stuff`

+Next make a virtualenv and add the contents of requirements.txt

 Make a new reddit account, add an app, choose developer.
 Get the app ID (string of random looking characters) and the app SECRET (also a string of random looking characters) and put them in the secret.cfg. file.

 Make a new gmail account, allow 'less secure apps': https://support.google.com/accounts/answer/6010255?hl=en